crmne/paolino.me/_posts/2026-03-24-your-agents-context-window-is-not-a-junk-drawer.md

 That last bit is the tell.
 Read it again.
 "Not just as tools."

 Someone opened an issue on RubyLLM a few days ago asking for A2A support.
-They'd done their homework — checked the scope, read the contributing guide, linked the spec and an existing Ruby implementation.
+They'd done their homework: checked the scope, read the contributing guide, linked the spec and an existing Ruby implementation.
 The case was reasonable: multi-agent setups might cross host boundaries, and A2A seems like the way to do that.
 First comment from another contributor: "Love this one."

 So I went and read the spec.
 All of it.
 The Agent Cards, the task lifecycle, the JSON-RPC layer, the capability negotiation.
 And the whole time I kept thinking: I can already do this.